YimMenu/YimMenu/src/lua/docs/classes/pointer.md

 Retrieves the memory address stored in the pointer object.

 - **Returns:**
-  - `number`: the memory address stored in the pointer object as a number.
+  - `number`: The memory address stored in the pointer object as a number.

 **Exemple Usage:**
 ```lua